ggreer/the_silver_searcher/README.md

 ### TODO ###
+* behave better when matching in files with really long lines
+  * maybe say "match found at position X of line N" if line is > 10k chars
 * parse more ack options correctly
 * actually get textmate dir patterns working
 * support inverted matching